 \subsection{Step-size choice}

-The first natural question about the discrete-time optimization method \eqref{eq:semi_impl_rule} concern the choice of the discretisation step-size $h>0$.
-Here we derive an heuristic rule, assuming for simplicity that $\mass_n=m$ for every $n\geq1$.
-From \eqref{eq:semi_impl_rule}, we obtain that
+The first natural question about the discrete-time optimisation method \eqref{eq:semi_impl_rule} concerns the choice of the discretisation step-size $h>0$.
+We derive a heuristic rule, assuming for simplicity that $\mass_n=m$ for every $n\geq1$.
+From \eqref{eq:semi_impl_rule}, we obtain

 for every $n\geq0$.
 With a backward induction argument, assuming that $p_0=0$, we deduce that